Improve your early years practice

-That feeling when you finally get time to work on that journal or paperwork you’ve been putting off for days and you realise you’ve left the crucial piece of paper somewhere else?
+Remember that feeling when you finally get time to work on that journal or paperwork you’ve been putting off for days, and you realise you’ve left the crucial piece of paper somewhere else?
 Not a problem.
-Running a nursery is chaotic at the best of times, this way you can always get things done when you need to.
+Running a nursery is chaotic at the best of times - this way you can get things done when you need to.

 Whether we like it or not, everyone is connected to technology nowadays.
 As a nursery, this gives you options to improve communication and collaboration more than ever before.

 Many digital solutions now work using The Cloud, and this software and the people that host it are subject to increasingly tight security measures.
-Of course, before you use any software using The Cloud, make sure you scrutinise their security policies if you’ll be sharing sensitive information.
-A good yardstick to look for is whether they comply to the EU Data Protection Directive.
+Of course, before you use any software using The Cloud, make sure you thoroughly check their security policies if you’ll be sharing sensitive information.
+A good yardstick to look for is whether they comply with the General Data Protection Regulation.

 We can’t promise every piece of digital software is going to shave hours off your day, but there are some common ways that choosing to go digital will help you get some time back.

 In general, digital software will help remove some of the manual processes that are taking up time you just don’t need to spend.
-That could be data entry, or making calculations that could be done automatically.
+That could be data entry, making calculations that could be done automatically, signing children and staff in and out in seconds, or sending parents direct messages instead of spending time calling and emailing.
 Either way, this is one of the main draws of a system that is intended to help you do your job more quickly.

 OK, so going digital probably isn’t going to make an ‘Outstanding’ drop right into your lap.
-But having learning journals, documents, registers and staff to child ratios at your fingertips certainly makes proving what it is you’re doing right to the inspectors much easier.
+But having online learning journals, documents, registers and staff-to-child ratios at your fingertips certainly makes backing your practice up to the inspectors a whole lot easier.

-What’s more, they can often make staff and parent collaboration much smoother, which as all practitioners know, is absolutely key to running a successful nursery.
+What’s more, having that information easily accessible often makes staff and parent collaboration much smoother, which, as all practitioners know, is absolutely key to running a successful nursery.